From the freshness of an all-white tablescape to a pretty pastel setting or fun bunny-filled brunch …

 Francis Brennan | Dunnes Stores

-I’m excited to spend Easter at home, though it will still be a semi building site after a renovation.
+I’m excited to spend Easter at home after a renovation.
 It’s my favourite time of year as we see longer days and some colour back in the garden.
-My table this year will incorporate crisp greens and blues.
-I always encourage others to repeat colours at least once to ensure a cohesive palette, but that doesn’t mean those chosen hues need to be the most prominent.
-I always use rattan elements as a way to bring in additional texture.
+My table will incorporate crisp greens and blues.
+I encourage others to repeat colours at least once to ensure a cohesive palette, but that doesn’t mean those chosen hues need to be the most prominent.
+I always use my rattan collection as a way to bring in additional texture.
 Coloured glassware and terrazzo-style water glasses also add colour to any table.
 As a finishing touch, I love making my own floral arrangements.
 You can create something wonderful with just a few branches to hang ceramic painted eggs in our sculptural rattan primrose vase as a nod to the natural elements of the tablescape. @hedgeroe_home

-For my Easter table this year I want to create something fun and colour drenched, stepping away from pastels and leaning into bolder colours.
-I used pieces from my Seville collection, mixing coral and turquoise tones that instantly transport you to warmer days.
-I paired these with red and pink roses while bamboo cutlery adds a natural element to soften the look and bring a laidback alfresco feel, even if you’re dining indoors!
-For a finishing touch, I scatter some painted eggs down the centre of the table.
-As for the menu, I absolutely love Mediterranean sharing plates as they allow guests to help themselves and feel more relaxed.
+For my Easter table I want to create something fun and colour drenched, stepping away from pastels and leaning into bolder colours.
+I use pieces from my Seville collection, mixing coral and turquoise tones that instantly transport you to warmer days.
+I pair these with red and pink roses, while bamboo cutlery adds a natural element to soften the look and bring a laidback alfresco feel, even if you’re dining indoors!
+For a finishing touch, I scatter painted eggs down the centre of the table.
+For the menu, I love Mediterranean sharing plates as they allow guests to help themselves and feel more relaxed.
 With that in mind, I recommend starting with a feta, honey and olive flatbread before moving on to a main course of roast lamb with lemon and rosemary, served with couscous and grilled spring vegetables.
-The piece de resistance (because pistachio is the flavour of the month) is a pistachio and citrus cake with a fruit platter. @acquerello.home
+The piece de resistance is a pistachio and citrus cake with a fruit platter. @acquerello.home

 Tara O’Connor | The Designed Table